anton-a-tkachev/Arduino-True-DAC/README.md

 See examples for reference.

-Note that DAC12OUT function execution approximately takes 15 to 20 microseconds.
+Note that the execution of `DAC12OUT` approximately takes 17 microseconds.

 One can use 1 kOhm resistor for R and 2 kOhm resistor for 2R.
 The author used 1 kOhm and 2 kOhm metal film resistors with 1% accuracy.